mullachv/phonegap-smpgWEIQI/README.md

-# phonegap-tictactoe
+# phonegap-chess
-Phonegap wrapper for kalah
+Phonegap wrapper for chess